 We believe that an Independent Study, under the guidance of a faculty member, can offer certain students a unique opportunity to pursue academic and/or artistic interests that our program does not specifically satisfy.
 Such work requires initiative, commitment, focused energy, and a prior engagement and familiarity with the subject.
 Students who demonstrate these qualities may apply to do an Independent Study.

 To apply, a student must find a faculty member willing to sponsor the work and advise the student.
 Together, they complete the Independent Study application, describing the project, its goals, and the criteria for evaluation.
 The completed application is submitted for approval to the student’s academic advisor, the appropriate department chair, and, finally, the principal.
-Students must receive approval prior to the registration date for that term.
-(The application form lists specific dates).
+Students must receive approval as specified prior to the registration date for that semester.